s14321k/Interview-Qusions-markdowns/JavaBasic.md

 ![FinalKeyWord.png](images/FinalKeyWord.png)

+## finally
-## finally - block used after try catch
+- block used after try catch
+- System.exit() to scip the finally block.

+## finalize
-## finalize - method for clean up.
+- method for clean up.
 Garbage collection

 ### Garbage collection

-In Java, garbage collection is a mechanism that automatically deallocates memory occupied by objects that are no longer in use.
-The primary purpose of garbage collection is to manage memory efficiently, preventing memory leaks and reducing the likelihood of manual memory management errors.
-Here are some key aspects of garbage collection in Java:
+- Mechanism that automatically deallocates memory occupied by objects that are no longer in use.
+- The primary purpose of garbage collection is to manage memory efficiently, preventing memory leaks and reducing the likelihood of manual memory management errors.
+- Here are some key aspects of garbage collection in Java:

 1. **Automatic Memory Management:**
    Java uses automatic memory management, which means developers don't need to explicitly allocate or deallocate memory.
 The garbage collector takes care of reclaiming memory occupied by objects that are no longer reachable.

 2. **Object Lifecycle:**
    Objects are created dynamically during program execution using the `new` keyword.
    Once an object is no longer referenced by any part of the program, it becomes eligible for garbage collection.

 3. **Java Heap:**
    Memory management in Java is centered around the Java Heap, a region of memory reserved for the storage of objects.
 The garbage collector operates on the heap, identifying and reclaiming memory occupied by unreachable objects.